Placement Story of Puja Sarma: PGDM 2021 student on Jaipuria Institute of Management

 Puja Sarma is not someone who sits on the sidelines.
-When she took admissions at Jaipuria Management Institute, Noida to pursue PGDM, she also started taking interest in new add-on courses online.
-An active learner, Puja devoted her time to learn more about artificial intelligence, blockchain and other disruptive technologies.
-Meanwhile she also learnt languages like JAVA, C, PYTHON.
+When she took admissions at Jaipuria Management Institute, Noida to pursue a PGDM course, she also started taking interest in new add-on courses online.
+An active learner, Puja devoted her time to learning more about artificial intelligence, blockchain, and other disruptive technologies.
+Meanwhile, she also learned languages like JAVA, C, PYTHON.

 Puja remembers the day when she got the news about her final selection.
 “I informed my family immediately.
 They were really happy.
 My parents started asking details about the company,” she says.

 “I am thrilled that in these difficult times Jaipuria Institute of Management has managed to get the best placements for students.
 I’m thankful to my mentors and the placement team because their inspiration helped me in getting this job in a leading organization.”

 In the role of Business Development Associate at NPCI, she has to deal with foreign banks regarding the UPI and RUPAYEE card services.

 Excited about her appointment, Puja looks forward to working in the Payments industry.
 And she says that her aim is to learn more about how Payments happen in India and other countries.
 Also, how these payment settlements are done.

 “More than the job, the opportunity to learn from here is immense,” she says.

 “Every learning helps you evolve.
 And one of the best career decisions I have taken is to pursue PGDM Course from Jaipuria.
 When I look back, I can happily say that the two years of MBA and rigorous training I got at this top Business School will stay with me for life,” Puja shares.